-John Horvick is Vice President and Political Director at DHM Research.
-In his decade with the firm, John has wedded his passion for community based politics with his expertise in opinion research.
-In his mind, public opinion work serves as a powerful tool for answering the question at the center of any democracy: “What kind of community do you want to live in?”
+John Horvick is Director of Client Relations & Political Research at DHM Research.
+In his decade with the firm, John has wedded his passion for community-based politics with his expertise in opinion research.
 He manages complex projects for the firm, is an experienced focus group moderator, and serves as DHM’s political commentator.
+He feels that public opinion work is a powerful tool for answering the question at the center of any democracy: “What kind of community do you want to live in?”

-A proud Minnesotan, John graduated from University of Minnesota in 2000.
+A proud Minnesotan, John holds a degree in sociology from University of Minnesota.
 He has since found a second home in Portland, and has devoted himself to furthering a culture of civic engagement in Oregon.
-He recently served as President of the City Club of Portland, and remains an active member in the organization.
-Besides his exploration of the state’s civic and political landscape, John is an avid traveler and runner, and hopes to soon meet his goal of running in all 36 of Oregon’s counties.
+He recently served as President of the City Club of Portland and remains an active member in the organization.
+John is an avid traveler and runner, and can frequently be found on his way to meeting his annual goal of running in all 36 of Oregon’s counties.